 #2 Ignoring Design Considerations

 Following from the previous point, another website localization issue to avoid is not considering thoroughly the design of your website.
-When translating your website for localization purposes, it’s important to recognise the role of your site’s design in this.
+When translating your website for localization purposes, it’s important to recognize the role of your site’s design in this.

 Regardless of the CMS you’re using, one of the first things you should consider is using a well-developed theme for your site.
 Make sure that your chosen theme is widely compatible with other apps and plugins that can enhance your site’s functionality, that it uses RTL (right-to-left) formatting, and that it’s well structured and designed.
 Alternatively, if you opt for a custom theme, make sure you incorporate all of the above into your design.